 Most modern AI-assisted revenue forecasting tools take care of these tips and techniques for you.
 Below we’ll discuss what we mean by AI-assisted revenue predictions.

-Revenue Forecasting Formula
+Revenue Forecast Formula

 You can derive the forecasted revenue by multiplying your product's average selling price (for upcoming periods) with the expected number of product units sold.
 You can then make a decision to announce the forecasted revenue numbers during your investor conferences and financial meetings.